nazish-naeem/SatExt/README.md

-The use of a generative AI allows us to extend this project in the future to cloud inpainting, fixing corrupted data, multi-modal extension for generating dummy data, etc.
+The use of a generative AI allows us to extend this project in the future to cloud inpainting, fixing corrupted data, multi-modal extension for generating dummy data, etc. A few potential usecases:

 <table>
   <tr>